Procurement

 Personnel requests may include direct and indirect/administrative staff, to support PATH services and promote sustainability and viability of the program.

-The anticipated effective date of the proposed contract is February 1, 2026, or sooner.
 The specific area of need is counties in Circuit 4 – Duval, Nassau, and Clay Counties.
-LSF Health Systems will accept Submission of Information (SOI) forms with annual budgets, at maximum, of $236,527.16 total by 4:00 PM, Friday, January 15 2026, to procurement@lsfnet.org.
+LSF Health Systems will accept Submission of Information (SOI) forms with annual budgets, at maximum, of $236,527.16 total by 4:00 PM, Friday, April 10, 2026, to [email protected].
 Funding is subject to availability of funds from the Florida Department of Children and Families (DCF).
 The award recipient will be contacted directly.

 LSF Health Systems seeks to contract with a Network Service Provider(s) in Circuit 7 to provide children’s care coordination services, which includes two (2) Care Coordinators.